korito1416/ClimateSocialPolicy/sec3_FaynmanKac.rst

   the same dimension as the number of components of :math:`X`.
 By initializing the process at one of the alternative coordinate vectors, we determine the initial state of interest.
-| :raw-latex:`\footnote{Our initial condition for $M_0$ differs from [Fournie et al. (1999)] in a superficial way.
-They treat $M$ as a matrix with an identity as the initialization.
-In this way, they consider all of the states of interest simultaneously.
-We take $M$ to be a vector and characterize the marginal initial responses one at a time by letting the initial condition be any one of the coordinate vectors.}`

 The drift for the :math:`i^{th}` component of :math:`M` is given by: